 Lifehacks:

 The RDA for magnesium is 320 mg for women and 420 mg for men.
-Chronometer.com is a free web app where you can track your daily food intake.
-Keep track for a few days and see what you are averaging for magnesium as a baseline from foods.
+Chronometer.com is a free web app to track your daily food intake.
+Keep track for a few days and see what you average for magnesium as a baseline from foods.

 Water accounts for about 10% of magnesium intake in a day.
 If you are drinking water with the minerals filtered out, you may need to increase the amount of magnesium you get from other sources.